liegepr/Two_moving_average_qrs_detector/README.md

 * One additional column (loc_sr) is reported if the user needs slackness reduction.
 * The modified version (qrs_detector_2ma_mod.r) attempts to detect the very first and very last beats which are missed by design in the original version.
 The implementation of slackness reduction for these marginal peaks was found effective in most cases but though I am not saying it is 100% safe.
 * Two dependencies only: packages gsignal (butter() & filtfilt()) and data.table (fread(), data.table(), fifelse(), rleid(), frollingmeans() & foverlaps() + faster computation times) are required.
-* No for-loops are being used.
+* No IF-THEN-ELSE, FOR or WHILE are being used.

 # Validation against the Glasgow University Database (GUDB)